bensoer/python-fizz-buzz/README.md

 making the other player the winner

 This game has been popularised also as a programming technical question as it showcases a developers coding styles and preferences in solving problems and organising their code.
-One of the big determining factors, is whether the developer is someone who codes more for producing a result, performance, or for developing a reusable solution.
+One of the big factors, this question often showcases is whether the developer favors coding to produce a result, to be performant, or for high reusability.
 Depending on the hiring team needs, asking this question can be very insightful in whether the potential candidate aligns with your teams values.

 **References**
 * https://www.youtube.com/watch?v=QPZ0pIK_wsc&t=130s